Research Resources and Tools

 Tobacco Use Supplement to the Current Population Survey (TUS-CPS)

-The initial data release of the 2018-2019 TUS-CPS wave is now available.
-This includes the July 2018 data.
-Use this data set for national, state, and sub-state data on tobacco use and cessation behaviors, social norms, tobacco-related attitudes, and U.S. policies.
+The 2018-2019 wave of TUS-CPS is now available.
+This includes July 2018, January 2019, and May 2019 data.
+Use this dataset for national, state, and sub-state data on tobacco use and cessation behaviors, social norms, tobacco-related attitudes, and U.S. policies.

 Explore data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), a longitudinal study that began with a nationally representative sample of adolescents in grades 7-12 in the U.S. during the 1994-95 school year.